 In accordance with Section 135 of the Act and the rules made thereunder the Companyhas formulated a Corporate Social Responsibility Policy a brief outline of which alongwith the required disclosures are annexed as a part of this Report.
-A detailed section inthis behalf is attached (Annexure 'D') which formspart of this report.
+A detailed section onthe activities in this behalf during the year is disclosed in (Annexure 'D') which formspart of this report.

 Business Responsibility Report

-A separate Business Responsibility Report as required under SEBI Regulation is annexedand forms a part of this report (Annexure 'E').
+A separate Business Responsibility Report as required under SEBI Regulations is annexedand forms a part of this report (Annexure 'E').

 Whistle Blower Policy

-Pursuant to Section 177 of the Act the rules made thereunder and the SEBI Regulationsthe Company has a Whistle Blower Policy ('Vigil Mechanism') in place for reporting genuineconcerns over happening of instances of any irregularity unethical practice and/ormisconduct involving the directors employees and stakeholders.
-The details of the saidpolicy have been disclosed in the Company's website www.cesc.co.in .
-There was no instanceof such reporting received during the year.
+Pursuant to Section 177 of the Act the rules made thereunder and the SEBI Regulationsthe Company has a Whistle Blower Policy (Vigil Mechanism) in place for reporting genuineconcerns over happening of instances of any irregularity unethical practice and/ormisconduct for directors employees and stakeholders.
+The details of the said policy hasbeen disclosed in the Company's website www.cesc.co.in

 Related Party Transactions